 Remember that the secondary application is your best chance to show off your individuality and set yourself apart from other applicants.

-Understanding how to make an impact with your secondary essays will be a huge help in getting into Johns Hopkins medical school!
+Understanding how to make an impact with your secondary essays will be a massive help in getting into Johns Hopkins medical school!

 Now that you’ve submitted your primary AMCAS application and all the necessary materials for your secondary application, what’s next?
 If you make it this far, give yourself a pat on the back – you’re almost there!
 Now that you’re on the last stretch, it’s time to begin preparing for your interview.